 Send and receive unlimited amounts of data (up to 15 TB per file) using a simple, cloud-based user interface.
 No annual subscription or contracts necessary.
 Everything is pay-as-you-go at $0.25 per GB downloaded — you can even purchase terabytes of data in bulk in advance at a discount.

-Along with fast and reliable large file transfer, MASV offers secure, pay-as-you-go cloud storage for large files through its integration with AWS S3 object storage.
+Along with fast and reliable large file transfer, MASV offers secure, pay-as-you-go cloud storage for large files through its integration with Amazon S3 object storage.
 All files uploaded to MASV are automatically stored for seven days (free of charge).

 If you require longer-term storage and reliable backups, we also offer MASV unlimited storage for $0.10/GB per month — or you link their own storage provider to keep your workflow running smoothly.

-And MASV’s integration with Perifery allows users to seamlessly transfer and store media assets into Perifery by connecting a MASV Portal to their Perifery account
+And MASV’s integration with Perifery allows users to seamlessly transfer and store media assets into Perifery by connecting a MASV Portal to their Perifery account.

 Sign up for our free 20GB trial and give MASV’s large file transfer and storage capabilities – including secure transfers of all sizes, unlimited speeds, and free seven-day storage – a spin today.